 Reiki II: Expanding Your Skills includes information about the differences between a Reiki I and II attunement, the emotional and mental cleanses that can be involved in each, pictures of the three Reiki symbols you can use once you get an attunement from a Reiki master, how those symbols can assist in healing work, and much more.

 Reiki III: Mastering the Healing Art includes information about how to choose a Reiki teacher, illustrations of the Reiki Master symbols and how to use them, energy pathways through the body, detailed instructions for how you can give Reiki I, II and III attunements once you have received a Reiki Master attunement from a Reiki Master, and much more.

 Published by Casa de Snapdragon, Albuquerque, NM.
 It may be purchased on Amazon.
 A young adult fantasy novel for ages nine to one hundred.
 Three children on their way to summer camp in northwest New Mexico don't think they know each other, but they discover that through time they have been chased by an evil woman.
 She wants their blood so she can stay young and their powerful connection to nature so she can control the world.
 When they get to camp, she's waiting for them!
 This book was a finalist in the 2015 New Mexico/Arizona Book Awards.

 This non-fiction book discusses the benefits of being around trees.
 It includes some of the author's experiences with trees.
 It also includes a variety of exercises for staying better grounded and balanced and for releasing challenging emotions.
 Also offered are 110 tools in eleven different categories that help us navigate life more easily.
 This book was a 2017 finalist in the New Mexico/Arizona Book Awards.

-This picture book for ages 5-10 tells the story of Katie and Francisco, who discover they can hear trees with their hearts.
+This picture book for ages 4-10 tells the story of Katie and Francisco, who love trees.
+They can hear them with their hearts.
 The friendship they develop with a cottonwood tree helps both them and the tree.

 Book review from Taos News: